pmijar/DefectDetection/README.md

 ![Fine-tuned Loss](images/FineTunedModels_Loss.png)

 ### Results
-Of the three training models that we identified for training and fine-tuning, we found that deep learning Xception performed that best with respect to accuracy and loss.
+Of the three pretrained models that we identified for training and fine-tuning, we found that Xception model performed the best with respect to accuracy and loss.